jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- reified compile scope management
+  - now there's a nestable `makeScope() => Scope` set-ish of symbols
+  - used for block construction
+- added strict "all symbols must be defined" check to value compilation
+- flattened spec node, allowing assigns to interleave rules, and setting up for directives / comments next
+  - such interleaving enabled by scope rework, since assigns can happen anywhere more robustly now

+# 2022-05-23

 - refactored language analysis module
   - added suite of grammar node maker functions